-DEPLOYMENT MANDATED SIZE DESCRIPTION MANDATE EXPIRY s6(a) 11 Providing an essential logistics and transport hub for all New Zealand Defence Force operations in the Middle East and Africa. s6(a) deployed as the New Zealand National Support Element s6(a) s6(a) supporting the deployment to Iraq.
+DEPLOYMENT MANDATED SIZE DESCRIPTION MANDATE EXPIRY s6(a) 11 Providing an essential logistics and transport hub for all New Zealand Defence Force operations in the Middle East and Africa.
+S6(a) deployed as the New Zealand National Support Element S6(a) supporting the deployment to Iraq.
 Jun 2020